It has been over 50 years since the first sign of mass mercury poisoning emerged in Minamata, Japan.

-Pie chart: Percentage of total population at risk from mercury by pollution source industry (*data from Blacksmith Institute’s Toxic Sites Identification Program, as of Oct 2013)
+Pie chart: Percentage of total population at risk from mercury by pollution source industry (*data from Pure Earth’s Toxic Sites Identification Program, as of Oct 2013)

 - Global treaty – The Minamata Convention will help work towards a reduction in worldwide mercury emissions.
 One provision requires countries to devise national action plans to help limit and control artisanal and small-scale gold mining.

-- Global alliance – The prospect of successful mercury reduction following Minamata may improve with the introduction of the GAHP (Global Alliance on Health and Pollution).
-Supported by the World Bank, the Asian Development Bank, the European Commission and UNIDO, among other agencies, the GAHP is the first alliance of its kind to respond to the threat of toxic pollution on a worldwide scale.
+- Global alliance – The GAHP (Global Alliance on Health and Pollution), supported by the World Bank, the Asian Development Bank, the European Commission and UNIDO, among other agencies, and for which Pure Earth serves as Secretariat, is the first alliance of its kind to respond to the threat of toxic pollution on a worldwide scale.
 Any low or middle-income country can approach the GAHP for help to reduce mercury emissions (or solve other toxic pollution problems).
-The GAHP will share resources and expertise.
-To seek GAHP help or learn more, contact the GAHP Secretariat at email@example.com.
+To seek GAHP help or learn more, contact the GAHP Secretariat at firstname.lastname@example.org.

 - (VIDEO) Mercury: The Burning Issue – Gold mining in Indonesia (VIDEO) Mercury and Child Gold Miners in Indonesia